Originally Published October 2013

 Sometimes the things that feel the most comforting at that particular moment are the worst things that your mind and body need.
 Things like being in a social environment with tons of people when all you really want is to be by yourself and hug your pillow.

-Starting that eight season series on Netflix is probably not what your body or your mind need at that particular moment in time although it can feel pretty comforting in the moment.
+Starting that eight-season series on Netflix is probably not what your body or your mind needs at that particular moment in time, although it can feel pretty comforting at the moment.

 Although I certainly had my ups and downs over the course of the last number of years, there are some practices that I found helped me.
-These are not sure-fire solutions but in retrospect here are a number of things that positively contributed to my recovery.
+These are not sure-fire solutions, but in retrospect here are several things that positively contributed to my recovery.

 Focus on a few of these every day, and it will help to see the sunshine even on the cloudiest of days.

 Although there are days that you wallow in self-pity, you need to feel grateful for all the good things in your life.
-Some days I was challenged to come up with any but I was always grateful for my friends and family, my health and the opportunities that were presented to me every day.
-I certainly became more aware that there are some people in this world that face far bigger challenges in life than me.
+Some days I was challenged to come up with any, but I was always grateful for my friends and family, my health and the opportunities that were presented to me every day.
+I certainly became more aware that some people in this world face far bigger challenges in life than me.
 Try watching “ The Pursuit of Happyness” with Will Smith if you think your life is tough.

 Be passionate about something

 Contempt does not serve you

 Contempt is probably the worst emotion you can continually hold onto.
 Contempt stems from an event or experience that has happened in the past.
 If you continually try to sort out how you can change the past, you will have a hard time changing your focus to something positive.

 Move on and move past the anger.
 The sooner you’re able to do this, the better off you will be.